bsavitzky/rigidRegistration/README.md

 However, in many applications, noisy data is unavoidal due to experimental considerations, and the resulting low SNRs may complicate or lead to incorrect image registration.
 The basic ideas in this image registration package are as follows:

-1. In a stack of $N$ images, the relative offsets between all pairs of images are calculated
+1. In a stack of images, the relative offsets between all pairs of images are calculated.
 2. Physically, the relative offsets between different images must related to one another - e.g. the offsets between the first and second image and that between the second and third image should add up to the measured offset between the first and third image.
 3. Combining the physical contraint imposed by (2) with the complete set of relative shifts from (1) allows a stack of images to be registered and averaged, even in the presence of (many) low-SNR induced errors.